Sea breeze: Sea breeze

 The sea has a greater heat capacity than land, so the surface of the sea warms up more slowly than the surface of the land.
 As the temperature of the surface of the land rises, the land heats the air above it by convection.
 The hypsometric equation states that the hydrostatic pressure depends on the temperature.
 Thus, the hydrostatic pressure over the land decreases less at higher altitude.
 As the air above the coast has a relatively higher pressure, it starts moving towards the sea at high altitude.
 This creates an inverse airflow near the ground.
 The strength of the sea breeze is directly proportional to the temperature difference between the land and the sea.
 If a strong offshore wind is present (that is, a wind greater than 8 kn) and opposing the direction of a possible sea breeze, the sea breeze is not likely to develop.

 Land breeze

 The land forces the dying of sea breeze so the temperature of the land approaches that of the ocean.
 If the land becomes cooler than the adjacent sea surface temperature, the air pressure over the water will be lower than that of the land, setting up a land breeze blowing from the land to the sea, as long as the environmental surface wind pattern is not strong enough to oppose it.

+Sea breezes typically extend to a vertical depth of 1 to 2 kilometers and a horizontal distance of 10 to 100 kilometers from the coastline, with their strength and spatial reach directly determined by the magnitude of the land-sea temperature difference that is the fundamental cause of their formation.

 Effects

 Sea breeze

-Schematic cross section through a sea-breeze front.
+Schematic cross-section through a front.
 If the air inland is moist, cumulus often marks the front.